andrewGhazi/fsummary/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of fsummary is to compute posterior summaries from `cmdstanr` FAST!
+The goal of fsummary is to compute posterior summaries of `draws_df` objects - FAST!

 ## Installation